 By graduation we expect our majors will have become:

-- Capable of interpreting sources that are written, visual, material, and, at least to some extent, aural.
+- Capable of interpreting sources that are written, visual, material, and oral.

 - Attentive to the production of culture and to social and political change in a range of historical periods and social contexts.

 - Knowledgeable about racial, gender, sexual, class, and other hierarchies embedded in societies.

 - Capable of connecting scholarly work to contemporary issues of community, societal, national, and international concern.

 - Capable of producing a well researched, well written, and persuasively argued, extended analytical essay on a topic of their choosing.